oreste-abizera/string-method/README.md

-# string-method V0.1.3
+# string-method V0.1.4

-The [string-method](https://github.com/oreste-abizera/string-method) library provides access to string methods which are not available in native string in javascript.
+The [string-method](https://github.com/oreste-abizera/string-method) library provides access to string properties and methods that are not available for the native string in javascript.

 ## Installation